Revisiting Recent Progress in the Karch-Randall Braneworld: Conclusion

 \section{Conclusion}

-In this paper, we provide a careful check of the conclusion that entanglement island is not consistent with massless gravity in a model of massless gravity constructed using the Karch-Randall braneworld- the wedge holography model.
+In this paper, we provide a careful check of the conclusion that entanglement island is not consistent with massless gravity in a model of massless gravity constructed using the Karch-Randall braneworld-- the wedge holography model.
 This model is doubly holographic and it has three equivalent descriptions.
 We discovered that the consistency of holography in this model provides interesting bounds on the DGP parameters.
-Moreover, we provide a careful analysis of the intermediate description of this doubly holographic model and we see that it is described by an induced gravity theory with the matter field as a $T\bar{T}$-like deformation of the CFT$_{d}$ that duals to the gravity in the AdS$_{d+1}$ bulk (with no brane).
-We also show that to match the bulk analysis a graviton mass term should be introduced when we introduce a DGP term and the mass square is given by that of the first normalizable KK mode for bulk graviton with Neumann boundary near the brane.
+Moreover, we provide a careful analysis of the intermediate description of this doubly holographic model and we see that it is described by an induced gravity theory with the matter field as a $T\bar{T}$-like deformation of the CFT$_{d}$ that duals to the gravity in the AdS$_{d+1}$ bulk in the standard AdS/CFT (with no brane).
+Motivated by this understanding we resolved the causality paradox in the Karch-Randall braneworld.
+We also show that to match the bulk analysis a graviton mass term should be introduced on the brane when we introduce a DGP term and the mass square is given by that of the first normalizable KK mode for bulk graviton with Neumann boundary near the brane.
 We used the intermediate picture to show that entanglement island doesn't exist due to diffeomorphism invariance.
 At the end, we discussed two classes of coarse-graining protocols that could relax the constraint from diffeomorphism invariance on the existence of entanglement island.
-We found that defining them consistently is subtle and once they are defined consistently we either lose entanglement island or we modify the gravitaitional theory on the gravitational universe (the brane)that is coupled to the bath to be massive .
+We found that defining them consistently is subtle and once they are defined consistently we either lose entanglement island or we modify the gravitaitional theory on the gravitational universe (the brane) that is coupled to the bath to be massive .